stevechanieee/-1-BFloat16/README.md

 As just one example, to facilitate ML workloads (typically computationally intensive processes that might run for hours/days), Google developed custom processors entitled Tensor Processing Units (TPUs).
 These TPUs support a custom floating point format/data type entitled Brain Floating Point Format (BFloat16).
 BFloat 16 is designed to accelerate matrix multiplication operations.

 By way of background information, the Bfloat16 floating-point format for DL is an encoding format, which occupies 16 bits and represents a floating-point number.
-It is of the format [1:8:7], which has one sign bit, eight exponent bits, and seven mantissa bits plus one implicit mantissa bit.
-This differs from the IEEE Standard for Floating-Point Arithmetic (IEEE 754) 16-bit floating point (the IEEE 754 16-bit floating point format is assumed to have an implicit lead bit with value 1 unless the exponent field is stored with all zeros; hence, although there are only 10 bits of significand, there are 11 bits of significand precision), which was not designed for deep learning.
+It is of the format [1:8:7], which has one sign bit, eight exponent bits, and seven mantissa bits (e.g., fraction field) plus one implicit mantissa bit.
+This differs from the IEEE Standard for Floating-Point Arithmetic (IEEE 754) 16-bit floating point (the IEEE 754 16-bit floating point format is assumed to have an implicit lead bit with value 1 unless the exponent field is stored with all zeros; hence, although there are only 10 bits of significand, there are 11 bits of significand precision), which was not designed for DL.

+In essence, the floating-point format is comprised of three binary fields: +/- mantissa * 2^exponent (i.e., the sign bit field of +/-, the exponent field of ^exponent, and the fraction field of mantissa).

 ## Cloud Platform Instance ##